-Group therapy, in the form of a smoking cessation course has been shown to assist people to quit smoking.1 CCACT offers a range of smoking cessation courses that are conducted by a trained educator and are designed to help people understand why they smoke, to develop strategies to quit, and to stay quit for good.
-These courses can also be tailored to specific population groups, acknowledging the additional barriers that some sub-population groups face when trying to quit smoking.
+CCACT offers a range of smoking cessation support options designed to help people understand why they smoke, to develop strategies to quit, and to stay quit for good.
+These sessions can also be tailored to specific population groups, acknowledging the additional barriers that some sub-population groups face when trying to quit smoking.

 Quit Smoking Seminar